Have you ever taken your children spelunking? I took my children spelunking for the very first time last week in Tyendinaga Caverns and Caves.

 The entire cavern is roughly 300 feet, the largest chamber, 35 feet below the surface, measures 22 feet floor to ceiling.
 It is dark in there, the guide does have a flash light and there is a lighting system inside, but if you have a smart phone with a flashlight, keep it in your pocket just in case.
 If all the lights went out, you would not be able to see your hand in front of your face, it’s that dark!

 The entire tour runs between 35-45 minutes depending on size of group.
-No one will get lost and there isn’t far to wander, so parents have no fear about kids who like to explore on their own.
-This really is a cool place to take kids if you’re passing by the area and want some time out of the car to see fossils, learn about flow stone deposits, cave curtains, discover a place where time stands still and give your kids a whole new experience – spelunking!
+No one will get lost and there isn’t far to wander, so parents have no fear about kids who like to explore caves on their own.
+This really is a cool place to take kids for a family adventure if you’re passing by the area and want some time out of the car to see fossils, learn about flow stone deposits, cave curtains, discover a place where time stands still and give your kids a whole new experience – spelunking!